Is A Denominational Baptism Scriptural? Is It Valid? Is It A Sin?

 26 For ye are all the children of God by faith in Christ Jesus.

 27 For as many of you as have been baptized into Christ have put on Christ.
-KJV

 If a person claims to be in Christ, then they must be aware it was their baptism that put them in Him.
 If an individual does not believe their baptism put them into Christ, then their baptism is invalid.

-If a person was baptized, then it was because of their faith.
-The Bible teaches in Romans 10:17, “So then faith cometh by hearing, and hearing by the word of God.”
-KJV
+“So then faith cometh by hearing, and hearing by the word of God.”

 Faith is based upon what a person “hears”.
 Faith only comes by the word of God.
-If a person’s “faith” has prompted them to be baptized, then that same faith has prompted them into believing denominationalism or the doctrine of the denomination they identified with is right also.
+If a person’s “faith” has prompted them to be baptized, then that same faith has prompted them into believing denominational-ism or the doctrine of the denomination they identified with is right also.

-Since, the Bible does not teach denominationalism as being right before God, then the person who accepted it and practiced it based upon what they were taught and embraced it as a result of their baptism could not have been baptized by an accurate faith to begin with.
+Since, the Bible does not teach denominationalism as being “right before God”, then the person who accepted it and practiced it based upon what they were taught and embraced it as a result of their baptism could not have been baptized by an accurate faith to begin with.
 If their baptism was not based upon faith, which only comes by hearing God’s word, then their baptism is not pure and it did not make them one with Christ.

 The Bible teaches us that salvation is only in Christ Jesus.
 In 2 Timothy 2:10, the Bible states:

-“For this reason I go on enduring all things for the sake of the chosen ones, so that they too may obtain the salvation that is through Christ Jesus, along with everlasting glory.”
+“For this reason I go on enduring all things for the sake of the chosen ones, so that they too may obtain the salvation that is through Christ Jesus, along with everlasting glory”.

 If salvation is only in Jesus Christ, and baptism is the only thing that puts an individual into Christ, then baptism has to be predicated upon faith, faith only comes by hearing the word of God.
 Denominationalism is not a result of faith because the Bible speaks out against it, then anybody and everybody baptized with a denominational baptism was not baptized into Christ, thus making denominational baptism invalid.
 Hence, any and all baptisms taught and administered by any and all denominations are invalid.
 This includes “Jehovah’ Witnesses” since 1985.

-God Gives Holy Spirit To Those Baptized With Biblical Baptism And Not A Denominational Baptism
+God Gives Holy Spirit to Those Baptized with Biblical Baptism and Not a Denominational Baptism

 When we are baptized, God gives us His Holy Spirit.
 In Acts 5:32: